A fascinating underground experience in the biggest Italian caverns

 Theatre lovers, instead, can book a seat to see Hell in the Cave >>>, aerial theatre representations of Dante’s Inferno at the Grave of Castellana Caves: a very unique and fascinating experience

-Next to the caves there is the Speleological Museum Franco Anelli, inaugurated in January 23rd 2000 (in occasion of the 62th anniversary of the karst system discovery), and dedicated to the speleologist of Lodi Franco Anelli (1899 – 1977) who discovered the Caves.
+Next to the caves, there is the Speleological Museum Franco Anelli, inaugurated on January 23rd, 2000 (on the occasion of the 62nd anniversary of the karst system discovery), and dedicated to the speleologist of Lodi Franco Anelli (1899 – 1977) who discovered the Caves.
 The Group Puglia Grotte, a speleological association in Castellana founded in 1971 manages the structure on behalf of the corporate Grotte di Castellana.

 The building that hosts the Museum was projected in 1952 by the architect Pietro Favia (1895 – 1972).
-Th Museum is not only a tourist attraction, but also a point of reference for the spelological research in Puglia.
-In fact it hosts the Speleological Documentation Centre in Puglia Franco Orogino of the Federazione Speleologica Pugliese.
+The Museum is not only a tourist attraction but also a point of reference for the speleological research in Puglia.
+In fact, it hosts the Speleological Documentation Centre in Puglia Franco Orogino of the Federazione Speleologica Pugliese.

 See the updated opening hours for Castellana Caves’ visits >>>

 It is recommended to wear a safety mask and to keep an interpersonal distance of at least 1 meter.

 Photos: from official website, facebook page and press office of Grotte di CastellanaMore Information >>>